20220844/research/README.md

 Suddenly, "Face-recognition" came into view.
 That is an interesting project which I desired to give insight into.
 It is a machine learning model that recofnizes the persons from an image.
+The method is used to locate features in the image that are uniquely specified.
+Face recognition involves 3 steps: face detection, feature extraction, face recognition.
 In this project, we use the face_recognition API and OpenCV.

 Tools and Libraries